ljsinclair/featurebase-docs/docs/community/com-tables/com-table-manage.md

 FeatureBase Community provides a UI which displays tables and their structure.

-Tables can be managed using SQL queries run via a number of methods.
+Tables can be created:
+* using SQL queries run via a number of methods
+* via data import operations

 ## Before you begin